Falaise pocket: Analysis

+Allied criticism

 Disappointed that a significant portion of the German army had escaped from the pocket, many Allied commanders, particularly among the Americans, were critical of what they perceived as Montgomery's lack of urgency in closing the pocket.
 Writing shortly after the war, Ralph Ingersoll—a prominent peacetime journalist, who had served as a planner on Eisenhower's staff—expressed the prevailing American view at the time:

 The international army boundary arbitrarily divided the British and American battlefields just beyond Argentan, on the Falaise side of it.
 Patton's troops, who thought they had the mission of closing the gap, took Argentan in their stride and crossed the international boundary without stopping.
 Montgomery, who was still nominally in charge of all ground forces, now chose to exercise his authority and ordered Patton back to his side of the international boundary line.
 For ten days, however, the beaten but still coherently organized German Army retreated through the Falaise gap.